 News & Events

-Kush and Jebel Barkal in the news
+Kush, Jebel Barkal, and JBAP in the news

 JBAP RESEARCH “Excavation in Sudan shows Roman Empire wasn’t as mighty as it claimed” by Colin Barras.
 New Scientist.
 April 2025.
 (Ft. interviews with Geoff Emberling, Sami Elamin, Tim Skuldbøl and Rebecca Bradshaw)